 There are several advantages to this model:

 1. It increases the sustainability of the platform: In the case of StackOverflow, this simple tweak helps the platform grow without the need to constantly seed questions.
 Essentially, the platform now scales at the rate of curiosity rather than at the rate of initiative.

 2. It keeps the service fresh and updated: In the case of a listings-oriented site like Yelp, this keeps the database fresh and updated.
 This is important when you factor in the fact that such listing databases are created during one intensive effort that covers all existing local businesses, an effort that cannot be replicated on an ongoing basis for discovering new businesses that have started.
 New businesses are often added by the community.

-3. Merging discovery and creation prevents creation of duplicates: This is the single most important factor that makes today’s Q&A platforms so much more navigable than the forums of old.
+3. Merging discovery and creation prevents the creation of duplicates: This is the single most important factor that makes today’s Q&A platforms so much more navigable than the forums of old.
 While forums often had the same question asked a hundred times with nearly zero automated intelligence for identifying duplicates, today’s Q&A communities often have a very low overlap between questions.
-THis makes the overall navigation on the platform a lot more user-friendly.
+This makes the overall navigation on the platform a lot more user-friendly.

 4. Increases returning usage: Search experiences that don’t find an answer for you and have little more than “Sorry, we’re trying our best” are unlikely to get repeat usage.
 Search experiences that allow you to add a question and subscribe you to future activity around the question convert a potentially disappointed user to a returning user.
 This, in itself, is one of the biggest impacts of this tweak.

 5. Increases content creation and the likelihood that every subsequent user is more likely to find what she’s looking for: The more the seeds on the platform, the more is the content created.
 Also, every time a new seed and affiliated content are added, the probability that a subsequent searcher will return satisfied increases.

 Factors that make this work